-It helps to know what to look for when figuring out if students are experiencing low self-esteem.
+It helps to know what to look for when trying to determine if students are experiencing low self-esteem.

 There are numerous signs that may present themselves in students who may be experiencing low self-esteem, including: